singharpit2209/memory_organizer/README.md

 Enter source directory path: /path/to/photos
 Enter destination directory path: /path/to/organized_photos Operation type (copy/move): copy
+Mode (plan/execute): plan

 Summary:
 Source: /path/to/photos
 Destination: /path/to/organized_photos
 Operation: copy
+Mode: plan

 Proceed? (y/n): y
 ```

+### Plan Mode

+When you choose "plan" mode, the application will:
+- Scan all media files in the source directory
+- Extract GPS metadata and perform reverse geocoding
+- Display a detailed plan showing:
+  - Total number of files to process
+  - Number of folders that will be created
+  - Folder structure with file counts
+  - Sample filenames for each folder
+- No files are actually moved or copied

+This allows you to preview the organization structure before committing to the operation.

+### Execute Mode

+When you choose "execute" mode, the application will:
+- Perform the same analysis as plan mode
+- Actually copy or move files to their organized locations
+- Provide detailed logging of all operations

 ### Output Structure